ruchivaishnav27/NoteTaker/README.md

-# NoteTaker
+# Take A Note

 ## Description

-This application allows one to take notes using Express.js.
+This application allows one to take notes and save them using Express.js.
 No challenges were faced in creating this application.
 In the future, I would like to make this application look a little more attractive.

 ## Installation

-To use this application, one must first install Express.js, then they can follow along using this live link:
+To use this application, one must first install Express.js.
+They can then follow along using this link:

 ## Usage

-One can use this application to take notes in a technical way.
+One can use this application to take and save notes in a technical way.

 ## Credits